Acacia Dining Table - Robust Wood with Character

 - Origin: all three are sustainably sourced.
 Acacia and mango grow quickly and are circular; oak is European and FSC-certified.

-- Style: acacia suits rustic, bohemian, and natural design; mango suits bohemian, natural, and industrial; oak suits Scandinavian, Japandi, and modern.
+- Style: acacia suits rural, bohemian, and natural design; mango suits bohemian, natural, and industrial; oak suits Scandinavian, Japandi, and modern.

 Bohemian

-The irregular, expressive grain of acacia perfectly matches the eclectic, colorful atmosphere of bohemian design.
-Combine with chairs in different colors (terracotta, ocher yellow, deep green), hanging plants, and handmade decoration.
+The irregular, expressive grain of acacia fits perfectly with the eclectic, colorful atmosphere of bohemian design.
+Combine with chairs in different colors (terracotta, ocher yellow, deep green), hanging plants, and handmade decorations.

 Natural / Organic